mrinfinidy/pretty-qr-code/README.md

 ![qrcode afkdev8 horizontal-bars](./samples/qrcode-afkdev-horizontal.png)

 `./result/bin/qrcode-pretty --data "https://www.afkdev8.com/" --image "~/Pictures/afkdev8-logo-dark.png" --style horizontal-bars --style-inner round --style-outer round --base "#000000" --color-inner "#000000" --color-outer "#000000" --output "~/Pictures/"`

-### NixOS
-If you installed the package into your PATH with the methods listed above, you can just run: `qrcode-pretty`
-### Manual Installation
-Launch script from project root directory:
-`python ./qrcode-pretty`

-Pass `default` as image_file_name in order to use the standard Nesto logo.\
-Pass `""` or `blank` as image_file_name if you don't want to use an image.\
-You can store an image in the assets folder and pass the file name if you want to use you own image.